The First (And Last) Serious Challenge to the Electoral College System

-No election cycle would be complete without a debate over whether the Electoral College should be abolished.
-(These are just from the past week.)
+No election cycle would be complete without a debate over whether or not the Electoral College should be abolished.
 But have we ever come close to actually replacing the system that everyone loves to hate?

 Almost, once.
 It all started when Nixon was elected.

 Wallace’s pro-segregation platform was popular in the South, and when the ballots were counted, he’d snagged 46 of the available 538 electoral votes.
-Though Nixon garnered 301 electoral votes and Humphrey went home with 191, the two were separated by less than 1% of the national total – just 511,944 votes.
-The disparity between the popular and electoral votes lead New York State Representative Emanuel Celler to introduce House Joint Resolution 681, a proposed Amendment to abolish the Electoral College and replace it with a system that required a president-vice president pair of candidates to win 40% or more of the national vote.
-In the event of a tie, or if no pair reached 40%, a runoff election would be held between the two tickets with the highest number of votes.
+Though Nixon garnered 301 electoral votes and Humphrey went home with 191, the two were separated by less than 1 percent of the national total—just 510,314 votes.
+The disparity between the popular and electoral votes, as well as Wallace's success, led New York State Representative Emanuel Celler to introduce House Joint Resolution 681, a proposed Amendment to abolish the Electoral College and replace it with a system that required a president-vice president pair of candidates to win 40 percent or more of the national vote.
+In the event of a tie, or if no pair reached 40 percent, a runoff election would be held between the two tickets with the highest number of votes.

-Proponents argued that this system was friendlier to third parties, less complicated, and would never result in contingent elections by the Senate and House for President and Vice President (which is a possibility with the Electoral College).
+Proponents argued that this system was friendlier to third parties (while not being too friendly to third parties, as 50 percent was deemed to be), less complicated, and would never result in contingent elections by the Senate and House for President and Vice President (which is a possibility with the Electoral College).

 The Amendment was passed easily by the House Judiciary Committee in April 1969.
 By September of the same year, Celler’s Amendment passed with strong bipartisan support in the House of Representatives.